mapbender/mapbender-documentation/en/backend/sources.rst

 With Sources, you can register OGC WMS and OGC WMTS/TMS services in version 1.1.1 and 1.3.0 in Mapbender.

-Further information about the registration process of services and their usage in applications is available in the `Quickstart document <../../quickstart.html#load-sources>`_.
+Further information about the registration process of services and their usage in applications is available in the Quickstart chapter :ref:`load_sources`.

 Load sources